HF Spectrum Monitor Technical Information

 Hardware and software details

-loop The HF Spectrum Monitor is based around a custom Digital Wideband Receiver.
+This HF Spectrum Monitor is based around a commercial Digital Wideband Receiver.
 This digitises the antenna input using a 16bit ADC at 80 MHz, providing a wideband signal snapshot together with four 48kHz narrowband tuned outputs.
 The receiver output is via high speed USB2.

-super micro The receiver is connected via USB2 to a 1U SuperMicro rack server (Dual Core2 Intel® Xeon™ 3060, Dynatron P37G fan).
-This allows multiple users to view the wideband spectrum, and each user may tune one narrowband channel to enhance the wideband spectral plot or provide audio output.
-The server runs SUSE Linux and serves its status pages via a redirect from the main web server holding this content.
-The connection to the internet is via 4 Mbit ADSL modem / router.
+The receiver is connected via USB2 to the 2U web server (Intel i5-4570 3.2 GHz, 8 GB RAM, 2x120 GB SSD RAID1 disks).
+This allows multiple users to view the wideband spectrum, and each user may tune one narrowband channel and view a narrowband spectral plot or provide audio output.
+A separate 24 hour waterfall plot may be viewed and zoomed independently by each user.
+The server runs CentOS Linux.
+The connection to the internet is via 38 Mbit VDSL modem / router.

-Software is written in "C".
-A data collection process runs continuously, saving sections of wideband and narrowband data to temporary RAM files.
+Data collection, receiver control and image generation software is written in "C".
+The data collection program runs continuously, saving sections of wideband and narrowband data to temporary RAM files.
 All images are produced using the GD library in PNG format on demand from the user's web browser.
-The main web page contains dynamic HTML or Flash viewers that display these graphs and allow receiver control.
+The main web page contains HTML5 viewers that display these graphs and allow receiver control.

 Useful links